Make-School-Courses/FEW-2.2-Web-Design-and-Advanced-CSS/lessons/lesson-01.md

 Your Goal style the CSS ZenGarden Markup.
 You can not change the markup!
 You can only add a stylesheet.

 - Download the CSS Zen Garden markup here: http://www.csszengarden.com/examples/index
-- Create a new file named: `style.css` put this file in the same folder as your html file.
+- Create a new file named: `style.css` put this file in the same folder as your HTML file.
 - Add your styles!

-Look at the mark up closely.
-You can use the tag names, class names and other features along with the selectors covered in the CSS Diner to apply your styles.
+Look at the mark-up closely.
+You can use the tag names, class names, and other features along with the selectors covered in the CSS Diner to apply your styles.

 What to syle?
-For this first assignment focus on the typography.
+This first assignment focus on typography.
 Use these properties:

 - font-family
 - font-size